‘Young And The Restless’ Spoilers: Hilary Gets Competition, Fierce Tension Over Sex Ring Story?

 — Young and Restless (@YandR_CBS) November 21, 2017

-Lisa will spotlight the Young and the Restless appearance with a behind the scenes segment on Inside Edition.
+Lisa will spotlight the Young and the Restless appearance with a behind-the-scenes segment on Inside Edition.
 It will air sometime during the week of November 27.
 She thinks it will be fun for her viewers, who are also soap fans, see her on the daytime drama.

 As for another trip to Genoa City, Guerrero would love to make an encore appearance.
 Lisa said that she still does acting roles here and there as they fit in with her Inside Edition gig, so she would jump at the chance to come back again.